Edward the Black Prince: Battle of Crécy

+A flank attack on the side of Wadicourt was then attempted by the Counts of Alençon and Ponthieu, but the English were entrenched there, and the French were unable to penetrate the defences.
+The French lost the Duke of Lorraine and the Counts of Alençon and Blois.
+The two front lines of their army were broken, and Philip VI's division then engaged.
+Edward III perhaps advanced at the head of the reserve, and the rout was soon completed.
+When the battle was over, Edward III told his son that he had acted loyally.

-Edward was present at the siege of Calais (1346–1347), and after the surrender of the town harried and burned the country for 30 mi around, and he brought much booty back with him.
-He returned to England with his father on 12 October 1347, took part in the jousts and other festivities of the court, and was invested by the king with the new Order of the Garter in 1348.
+Edward was present at the siege of Calais (1346–1347), and after the town surrendered, he sacked and burnt the surrounding countryside.
+He returned to England with his father on 12 October 1347, and was invested by the king with the new Order of the Garter in 1348.

-Siege of Calais and Battle of Winchelsea
+Battles of Calais and Winchelsea

-Prince Edward shared in the king's expedition to Calais in the last days of 1349, came to the rescue of his father, and when the combat was over and the king and his prisoners sat down to feast, he and the other English knights served the king and his guests at the first course and then sat down for the second course at another table.
-When the king embarked at Winchelsea on 28 August 1350 to intercept the fleet of La Cerda, the Prince sailed with him, though in another ship, and in company with his brother, the young John of Gaunt, Earl of Richmond.
-During the Battle of Winchelsea his ship was grappled by a large Spanish ship and was so full of leaks that it was likely to sink, and though he and his knights attacked the enemy manfully, they were unable to take her.
-Henry of Grosmont, Earl of Lancaster, came to his rescue and attacked the Spaniard on the other side; she was soon taken, her crew were thrown into the sea, and as the Prince and his men got on board her their own ship foundered.
+Prince Edward went on the king's expedition to Calais in the late 1349, once coming to the rescue of his father.
+When the king embarked at Winchelsea on 28 August 1350 to intercept the fleet of La Cerda, the Prince sailed with him in a different ship, alongside his brother, John of Gaunt, Earl of Richmond.
+During the Battle of Winchelsea, Edward's ship engaged with a large Spanish ship, and became endangered by leaks.
+He and his knights failed to take down the Spanish.
+Henry of Grosmont, Earl of Lancaster, came to their rescue by attacking the Spanish from their other side; the ship was soon taken by the English, as her crew were thrown into the sea, and as the Prince and his men got on board, their own vessel foundered.

 Cheshire expedition

-In 1353 some disturbances seem to have broken out in Cheshire, for the Prince as Earl of Chester marched with Henry of Grosmont, now Duke of Lancaster, to the neighbourhood of Chester to protect the justices, who were holding an assize there.
-The men of the earldom offered to pay him a heavy fine to bring the assize to an end, but when they thought they had arranged matters the justices opened an inquisition of trailbaston, took a large sum of money from them, and seized many houses and much land into the prince's, their earl's, hands.
-On his return from Chester the prince is said to have passed by the Abbey of Dieulacres in Staffordshire, to have seen a fine church which his great-grandfather, Edward I, had built there, and to have granted five hundred marks, a tenth of the sum he had taken from his earldom, towards its completion; the abbey was almost certainly not Dieulacres but Vale Royal.
+In 1353, some incidents seem to have broken out in Cheshire, as the Prince as Earl of Chester marched with Henry of Grosmont, now Duke of Lancaster, to the neighbourhood of Chester to protect the justices, who were holding an assize there.
+The men of the earldom offered to pay him a heavy fine to stop the assize, but the justices opened an inquisition of trailbaston, took a large sum of money from them.
+They seized houses and swaths of land for their earl, the prince.
+Upon returning from Chester, the prince reportedly passed by the Abbey of Dieulacres in Staffordshire, and granted five hundred marks—a tenth of the sum he had taken from his earldom—to a church his great-grandfather Edward I had built, which was almost certainly Vale Royal.